What can result in a reported decision by the Georgia Court of Appeals becoming considered bad law?

 Study for the Legal Research Objective Assessment.
 Utilize flashcards and multiple choice questions with hints and detailed explanations.
 Prepare thoroughly for your exam!

-A reported decision by the Georgia Court of Appeals can be considered bad law for several reasons, all of which highlight how legal principles can evolve or be undermined.
+A reported decision by the Georgia Court of Appeals may be viewed as bad law for several reasons, all of which are encompassed in the correct answer.

 Subscribe